lowerclasswarfare/zenquotes/README.md

 Quote generator written in Go.
 Grabs quotes from https://zenquotes.io \
 Uses charmbracelet/lipgloss library for pretty output https://github.com/charmbracelet/lipgloss

 Right now it only prints the quote of the day.
-I'm planning to add random, and quotes by person soon.
+I'm planning to add the ability to grab random quotes, and quotes by person soon.
+Complete with command line switches and everything.

 ## Quick Start